Shalom-data/Elite-BikeStore-Customer-Analysis/README.md

 ## Key Insights

-1. Key Age Groups: Young Adults (25-39) and Middle-Aged customers (40-54) account for **88%** of bike purchases, making them crucial for marketing.
-2. Income vs. Purchases: There is no strong correlation between higher income and bike purchases.
-For example, Young Adults lead in purchases despite lower average income, indicating other factors like lifestyle may play a role.
+1. #### Income & Purchasing Behavior
-3. Marital Status: Married customers have a 10% higher average income than single customers, and married males represent the largest buyer group.
+   - Marital Status: Married customers have an average income 10% higher than single customers.
-4. Gender: Male customers have a 6% higher average income than female customers, but both genders exhibit similar purchasing patterns.
+   - Gender: Male customers earn 6% more on average than female customers.
+   - Buyer vs. Non-Buyer Income: Buyers have an average income 6% higher than non-buyers.

+2. #### Age Groups & Purchase Trends
+   - Young Adults (25-39) and Middle-aged (40-54) account for 88% of bike purchases.
+   - Young Adults lead in purchases despite having lower incomes.
+   - Middle-Aged customers have the highest income and show strong purchase behavior.

+3. #### Region & Demographics
-5. Geographical Distribution: **North America** is the largest customer base **(46%)**, followed by **Europe (31%)** and the **Pacific region (23%)**.
+   - North America (46%) is the largest customer base, followed by Europe (31%) and Pacific (23%).
-6. Commute Distance: Most customers who purchased bikes live within 0-1 miles of the store (42% of buyers), indicating proximity is a factor in purchases.
+   - Married males represent the largest buying group.

+4. #### Purchase Trends by Number of Children
+   - 30% of buying customers have no children, while 40% have 1-2 children.

+5. #### Trends by Income Bracket
+   - Low-income customers make up 63% of buyers, with middle-income at 30% and high-income at 7%.

+6. #### Education Level
+   - Customers with Bachelor’s degrees form the largest buyer group, followed by those with some college education and high school graduates.

+7. #### Location & Proximity
+   - 42% of buyers live within 0-1 miles of the store, with fewer customers from further distances.

+9. #### Car Ownership
-7. Car Ownership: 62% of buyers own 0-1 cars, suggesting bike purchases are higher among those with fewer cars.
+   - 62% of buying customers own 0-1 cars, while 26% own 2 cars.

+## Recommendations

+1. #### Income & Marital Status Targeting:
+   - Focus on marketing to married and higher-income customers through premium offerings or exclusive packages.

+2. #### Age-Specific Strategies:
+   - Young Adults (25-39): Offer affordable models, installment plans, or targeted promotions.
+   - Middle-Aged (40-54): Promote premium models or bundles that include accessories or maintenance services.
+   - Older Adults (55-69) and Seniors (70+): Highlight comfort-related features and health benefits.

+3. #### Regional Expansion:
+   - Strengthen marketing in North America and explore growth opportunities in Europe and the Pacific with targeted campaigns.

+4. #### Family-Oriented Promotions:
+   - Introduce family packages or group discounts to attract customers with children.

+5. #### Flexible Pricing:
+   - Provide budget bike models, installment options, or flexible payment plans to accommodate low-income buyers.

+6. #### Educational Partnerships:
+   - Consider partnerships with educational institutions or student discounts, especially for customers with Bachelor’s or graduate degrees.

+7. #### Enhanced Accessibility:
+   - Improve delivery services and online store functionality to attract customers who live farther from the store.

+8. #### Eco-Friendly Promotion:
+   - Promote bikes as a cost-effective and environmentally friendly commuting option, particularly to customers with fewer cars.

+## Conclusion
+- This Excel-based analysis of the Elite Bike Store dataset uncovers key customer insights and provides targeted recommendations to enhance marketing strategies.
+Focusing on income brackets, age groups, and regional trends allows the business to tailor offerings, while flexible payment options and family packages cater to a broader audience.
+These data-driven recommendations aim to increase customer engagement, expand market reach, and improve overall profitability.

 ## Tools Used
 - Microsoft Excel: For data cleaning, calculated fields, analysis, and visualization.

-## Conclusions
-The analysis reveals that:

-- Age and proximity are significant factors influencing bike purchases, with Young Adults and Middle-Aged customers making the majority of purchases.
-- Income alone is not a primary driver for bike purchases; instead, lifestyle factors may play a stronger role.
-- Geographical targeting could help improve sales in specific regions like North America, where the majority of customers are located.